agentmorris/camera-trap-ml-survey/README.md

 * [Pri-matrix Factorization](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/) (individual chimp recognition)
 * [iWildCam](https://github.com/visipedia/iwildcam_comp) (camera trap image classification)

-## Camera trap data standard
+## Metadata standards for camera trap data

-### Camera Trap Metadata Standard (CTMS)

-Described in Forrester T, O’Brien T, Fegraus E, Jansen PA, Palmer J, Kays R, et al. [An Open Standard for Camera Trap Data](https://bdj.pensoft.net/articles.php?id=10197).
-Biodivers Data J. 2016 Dec 6;(4):e10197

 ### Camtrap DP

 > https://camtrap-dp.tdwg.org

 > https://github.com/tdwg/camtrap-dp

-It is built upon CTMS, aimed for easy and interoperable data exchange, openly developed (still under development)

-Preprint as Bubnicki J, Norton B, Baskauf S, Bruce T, Cagnacci F, Casaer J, et al. [Camtrap DP: An open standard for the FAIR exchange and archiving of camera trap data](https://ecoevorxiv.org/repository/view/5593/).
-2023.
+Bubnicki JW, Norton B, Baskauf SJ, Bruce T, Cagnacci F, Casaer J, Churski M, Cromsigt JP, Dal Farra S, Fiderer C, Forrester TD.
+Camtrap DP: An open standard for the FAIR exchange and archiving of camera trap data.
+EcoEvoRxiv, 2023.

+As of 10/2023, export to Camtrap DP is supported by Agouti and Trapper; import from Camtrap DP is supported by GBIF.
+If you are looking for a standard to consume or publish in 2023, my relatively unbiased opinion is that Camtrap DP is the one to which you want to hitch your wagon.

+### Camera Trap Metadata Standard (CTMS)

+Forrester T, O'Brien T, Fegraus E, Jansen PA, Palmer J, Kays R, Ahumada J, Stern B, McShea W. An open standard for camera trap data.
+Biodiversity Data Journal.
+2016(4).

+Mentioning this here mostly to highlight that it's superseded by Camtrap DP.

+### COCO Camera Traps

+[COCO Camera Traps](https://github.com/agentmorris/MegaDetector/blob/main/data_management/README.md#coco-camera-traps-format) is a minor extension to the [COCO format](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/md-coco-overview.html), relevant only because it's used for all the camera trap data on [LILA](https://lila.science).
+Suitable for representing ML training data, but incomplete for ecology applications.

 ## Further reading